-If your name or your spouse's name or your address is wrong, cross it out and make the corrections directly on the label.
+If your name or your spouse's name or your address is wrong, cross it out and make the corrections in black ink directly on the label.
 Space for each name on the label is limited to 36 characters.
 Do not correct the label if it is correct except for some missing final characters.

 If you do not have a peel-off label, please keep your name and address entries within the space provided.
 For example, your first name and middle initial should not go past the vertical line separating them from your last name, and your last name should start to the right of the vertical line.
-Similarly, your mailing address, ZIP code, etc., should be kept within the boxes provided.
+Also keep your mailing address, ZIP code, and other entries, within the boxes provided.